vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 #### Stunnel

-Digital Ocean requires encrypted/TLS connections to their managed Redis instances, however the Mastodon codebase includes a Redis library which does not have a native TLS capibility.
+Digital Ocean requires encrypted/TLS connections to their managed Redis instances, however the Mastodon codebase includes a Redis library which does not have a native TLS capability.
 Stunnel is used as a proxy to take the un-encrypted connection requests and encrypt those connections between the client and Redis.
 This process is used on our Mastodon Web and Sidekiq nodes.